 Based on the foregoing errors, we reverse and remand for a new trial.
-We conclude without further discussion that all other arguments of error which the physician raises lack merit.
+We conclude without further discussion that all other arguments of error which the physician raises are without merit or moot.

 Reversed and remanded for new trial.

 GROSS and CONNER, JJ., concur.
 GERBER, C.J., concurs in part and dissents in part with an opinion.